-If it is not feasible to install interior storm windows then exterior storm windows shall be allowed only on the sides and rear of a building if they are not visible from the public right of way.
-If exterior storm windows are approved they shall match the size of the existing window, be unobtrusive as possible, and be finished to match the existing color of the window trim or have a white finish.
+If it is not feasible to install interior storm windows then exterior storm windows shall be allowed.
+They should match the size of the existing window, be unobtrusive as possible, and be finished to match the existing color of the window trim or have a white finish.
 No bare metal storm windows shall be allowed.